[Akita] Enjoy nature to the fullest! 4 recommended driving courses!

 The coastal driving route "Oga Shiokaze Kaido" is an endless winding road that weaves between sheer cliffs with the magnificent Sea of Japan as a backdrop.
 It's a bit thrilling, but it's also a very popular driving course with bikers

-At Nyudozaki, at the tip of the Oga Peninsula, you can look up at the distinctive black and white striped lighthouse and lie down on the fresh green grass to refresh yourself after a long drive.
-It's also a popular spot for watching the magnificent sunset over the Sea of Japan.
+At Nyudozaki, the tip of the Oga Peninsula, you can lie down on the lush green grass and refresh your mind after a long drive while gazing up at the lighthouse with its distinctive black and white stripes.
+It is also a popular spot to enjoy the magnificent sunset over the Sea of Japan.

 Photo by yy – RIMG0174(2008) / Size-adapted.

-Mount Chokai, which straddles Akita and Yamagata prefectures, has an elevation of 2,236m.
-On the Yamagata side, the course is a gently winding one that passes through the forest.
-On the Akita side, the course is a steep, winding one that climbs all the way up to 1,100m.
-The panoramic view of the entire Sea of Japan from near the summit is spectacular, and on the way down you can feel as if you're diving your car into the Sea of Japan.
+Mount Chokai, straddling Akita and Yamagata prefectures, stands at an elevation of 2236m.
+The Yamagata side features a gently sloping winding course through the forest, while the Akita side is a steep, switchback course that climbs rapidly to 1100m.
+The panoramic view of the entire Sea of Japan from near the summit is spectacular, and on the descent, you'll feel as if you're diving into the Sea of Japan with your car.
+The road

 Experience the grandeur of nature on the Hachimantai Aspite Line